 Astute Clinician Lecture

-This annual lecture, begun in 1998 and part of the Wednesday Afternoon Lecture Series, honors a U.S. scientist who has observed an unusual occurrence, and by investigating it, has opened an important new avenue of research.
+The annual Astute Clinician Lecture was established in 1998 through a gift from the late Dr. Robert W. Miller and his wife, Haruko.
+It honors U.S. scientists who have observed unusual clinical occurrences and, by investigating them, have opened an important new avenue of research.
 The lectureship exemplifies how astute clinical observations can lead to innovative research.
 Speakers are proposed by members of the Medical Executive Committee (MEC) with voting for the top three candidates.
 Selection from this slate of candidates is made by the NIH Director.

 Age-related macular degeneration (AMD) is the leading cause of blindness in the United States and in the developed world.
 Two NIH-supported randomized clinical trials with 10 years of follow-up in nearly 10,000 participants demonstrated that nutritional supplements with antioxidant vitamins and minerals reduces the risk of progression to late AMD.

 Dr. Gahl studies the natural history, diagnosis, and treatment of rare genetic disorders such as cystinosis, Hermansky-Pudlak Syndrome, sialic acid storage diseases, GNE myopathy, and disorders of platelets and pigmentation.
 He also investigates undiagnosed disorders under the aegis of the NIH Undiagnosed Diseases Program and Network, and pursues new disease discovery.

 Dr. Abel's current research interests focus on elucidating the molecular mechanisms leading to cardiac dysfunction in diabetes and the regulation of myocardial growth and metabolism by insulin signaling.